djstrikanova/nft-indexer/README.md

     - Allow users to connect their EOS wallet and see the annotations for their own NFTs.

 - Effect Network Annotation Analysis
     - The clip-interrogator generates a set of phrases useful for image generators such as Stable Diffusion.
 The first phrases tend to be the most accurate and the last phrases the least, but this is only from my limited inspection.
 Searching is hampered when all the phrases are displayed and much more effective when only the first is displayed.
 Furthermore, The "ViT-L-14/openai" and "ViT-H-14/laion2b_s32b_b79k" need to be compared.
 Effect Network is a microtasking platform on EOS.
-It's possible to use it's workers to rate the annotations of images.
+Its possible to use it's workers to rate the annotations of images.
 This can be used to rate models in comparison to one another and also optimize how many phrases are best for both accuracy and searches.